Jade (1995 film): Plot

 Patrice arranges to meet Corelli at a restaurant to discuss Jade's identity, but she is murdered in a hit-and-run attack by an unknown assailant driving a black Ford Thunderbird.
-Corelli, witnessing the murder first-hand, chases the assailants' vehicle all the way to the docks, where the assailant rams Corelli's car into sea and escapes.
+Corelli, witnessing the murder first-hand, chases the assailants' vehicle all the way to the docks, where the assailant rams Corelli's car into the sea and escapes.
 The detectives discover the Gavins own a similar Thunderbird, so suspect Katrina of killing Patrice, but then find the actual vehicle used in the hit-and-run abandoned, suggesting that someone is trying to frame Katrina.
 Katrina is again brought in for questioning and is shown the sex tape.
 Matt, in his capacity as her attorney, ends the interrogation before she fully explains her involvement.
 When confronted at their home, Katrina admits to her husband that she did have sex with the man on the tape, due in part to her knowledge of Matt's many affairs.

 Katrina visits Corelli at his apartment and tries unsuccessfully to seduce him.
 She admits having felt sexually liberated by sleeping with several men at the beach house.
 Meanwhile, the only witness to identify Katrina at the Pacifica beach house, a man named Henderson, is found murdered.
 Corelli informs the detectives at the crime scene that Katrina could not have killed him because he was with her at the time.
 Back at his apartment, Corelli is confronted by Matt, who holds him at gunpoint and angrily accuses him of sleeping with Katrina.
 Corelli denies it and persuades Matt that his wife's life is in danger.
 They hurry to the Gavin home, where Det.
 Hargrove, Barrett, and Pat Callendar have come to kill Katrina and search for the incriminating photos of the governor.
 Callendar is shot by Matt, but Barrett manages to escape.
-In the meantime, Hargrove tries to rape and kill Katrina, but Corelli and Matt arrive and Hargrove is shot by Matt.
+In the meantime, Hargrove tries to rape and kill Katrina, but Corelli and Matt arrive, and Hargrove is shot by Matt.